Night and the City (1992 film)

 Night and the City is a 1992 American neo-noir crime comedy-drama film and a remake of the 1950 film, itself an adaptation of Gerald Kersh's 1938 novel.
 The film stars Robert De Niro and Jessica Lange, and is directed by Irwin Winkler from a script by Richard Price.

+Night and the City was released by 20th Century Fox on October 16, 1992.
+The film received mixed reviews from critics and was a box office bomb, grossing $6.2 million against an $18 million budget.